Tan Son Nhat International Airport: Passenger terminals

-Terminal 1 (T1)
+Terminal 1 (T1 Domestic)

+The T1 for domestic routes, as seen in 2014.

 Until the opening of the International Terminal in 2007, the domestic terminal was the sole civilian terminal of the airport.
 The French Indochinese administration built the original terminal.
 It initially covered an area of 1800 sqm.
 Between 1954 and 1975 when the airport quickly became one of the busiest airports in the world, it was expanded 4 more times: in 1956, 1960, 1963 (which was handled by the contractor RMK-BRJ), and 1969.
 By 1972, the terminal grew to 10800 sqm in space with a capacity of 1.5 million passengers a year.

 In recent history, after years of constant expansion to meet growing traffic, the terminal's handling capacity increased tenfold to 15 million passengers a year as of 2023.
 It has a floor area of 40948 sqm with 20 boarding gates (4 aerobridge gates and 16 remote gates).

 After the opening of Terminal 3, the terminal is solely serving domestic flights for Vietjet Air.
 Following other carriers' terminal switch, Vietjet moved its landside operations into Departure Hall A, while its former base in Departure Hall B will be converted to a transit hub connecting all passenger terminals.

-International terminal (T2)
+Terminal 2 (T2 International)

+The for-international T2 in 2026.

 A new international terminal, constructed by a consortium of four Japanese contractors (KTOM, abbreviation of four contractors' names: Kajima – Taisei – Obayashi – Maeda), opened in December 2007 with an initial designed capacity of 10 million passengers a year.
 The terminal was funded by Japanese official development assistance at a cost of 219 million USD.

 In 2014, the terminal served over 9 million international passengers and a demand of an expansion to the terminal was in sight.
 Plan for a 109 million-USD expansion of the international terminal was approved in August 2014.
 The first phase of an urgent expansion to the terminal was finished in December 2016 with the addition of 2 new jet bridges and other facilities.
 Upon the completion of phase two in 2018, the terminal has a floor area of 115834 sqm and 26 boarding gates, and can handle 13 million passengers annually.

 There are a total of seven passenger lounges situated in the International Terminal: Apricot Business Lounge, Jasmine Halal, Lotus Lounge 1 and 2, Le Saigonnais, Orchid Lounge, and Rose Business Lounge.